julianeon/julianeon/product_support.md

 Language is important too: be polite, but don't overdo the stuffy language, because that sounds like a template.

-To borrow a page from [GitHub](https://github.blog/2023-10-04-how-to-communicate-like-a-github-engineer-our-principles-practices-and-tools/), I endorse these guidelines:
+To borrow a page from [GitHub](https://github.blog/2023-10-04-how-to-communicate-like-a-github-engineer-our-principles-practices-and-tools/), for Support as a department, I endorse these guidelines:

 - Write things down.
 - Make work visible and overcommunicate.